 - Project advances the identification and analysis of immediate issues facing nonprofits and/or social enterprises.

 - Project includes a specific, publishable, research project (case studies and academic research preferred) with a one-year deliverable deadline.

 - Project engages current undergraduate or graduate Pace students in the research.

-The deadline for proposal submission is extended to Thursday, August 25, 2022 at 5:00 p.m. using this Qualtrics link, applicants should submit (1) An anonymous 800 word abstract and (2) a curriculum vitae.
+The deadline for proposal submission is Wednesday, September 27, 2023 at 5:00 p.m. via the fellowship application form.
+The submission requires an anonymous 800 word abstract (references are separate), a brief explanation of student engagement and the project’s connection to the funding objective as well as a curriculum vitae.
 Fellows will be selected based on the strength of their applications in a blind review by the Wilson Center Faculty Steering Committee, which is made up of past Fellows.
-It is anticipated that four Fellows will be appointed, with an expected announcement date in early October 2022.
-Please direct any questions to the Wilson Center Faculty Steering Committee, firstname.lastname@example.org.
+It is anticipated that four Fellows will be appointed, with an expected announcement date in late October 2023.
+Please direct any questions to the Wilson Center Faculty Steering Committee, email@example.com.